marktolson/pooshit/README.md

-# Pooshit 💩
+# Pooshit 💩 (pronounced Push-It)

 A Go application that pushes (and pulls) files between local and remote servers via SFTP, then manages Docker containers on the remote server through SSH.

-**Why "Pooshit"?** Because you're literally pushing your... code... to production!
-It's a playful combination of "push" and... well, you get it.
-Sometimes deployment feels like you're just pushing... stuff... and hoping for the best!
+**Why "Pooshit"?** Because you're literally pushing your... code... to remote servers without server-side or cloud services.
+That doesn't really explain the name but hopefully you get it.
+This is for the laziest of developers who want to get their local code running in remote containers with the least effort (I think).

 ## Features